ADS-fernandes30/Creating-a-Form-Exercise/README.md

 # Creating-a-Form-Exercise
-Creating a Form Exercise from scratch and experimenting
+Creating a simple HTML Form from scratch and experimenting with inputs (the insertion of dates, radio buttons, labels, checkboxes).